 Portuguese law sets no restrictions - neither legal nor regulatory in nature - on the ownership of companies and assets by foreign entities or individuals.
-However, a framework for the acquisition of control over strategic assets was created by Decree-Law No. 138/2014 of 15 September 2014, aiming to ensure national defence and safety, as well as the guarantee the country's supply of national-interest structural services, such as energy, transport and communications.
-Takeovers of assets in any of these areas, which are deemed to be strategic, by a non-EEA country's nationals, either individual or legal, may require a prior assessment by the cabinet member overseeing the relevant sector.
-Should the government ultimately determine that the acquisition might harm national interest, by threatening either the country's security or its provision of fundamental services, the transaction might be prevented from occurring.
+However, a framework for the acquisition of control over strategic assets was created by Decree-Law No. 138/2014 of 15 September 2014, aiming to ensure national defence and safety, as well as the guarantee the country's supply of national-interest structural services such as energy, transport and communications.
+Takeovers of assets in any of these areas, which are deemed to be strategic, by nationals of a non-European Economic Area country, either an individual or legal entity, may require a prior assessment by the cabinet member overseeing the relevant sector.
+Should the government ultimately determine that the acquisition might harm national interest by threatening either the country's security or its provision of fundamental services, the transaction might be prevented from occurring.

-Under the provisions of the Portuguese Companies Code, whenever a simple interest relationship is established (i.e., a company holds an interest equal to or greater than 10 per cent in another company) the acquirer company must notify the acquired company, in writing, of all acquisitions and disinvestments in the latter's equity.
+Portuguese law sets some rules on group companies, which are relevant for the acquisition of minority and control interests.
+Indeed, according to the provisions of the Portuguese Companies Code, whenever a simple interest relationship is established (i.e., a company holds an interest equal to or greater than 10 per cent in another company), the acquirer company must notify the acquired company, in writing, of all acquisitions and divestments in the latter's equity.